GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Introduction

 \begin{itemize}

-\item \textbf{Batch-parallel GPU construction.} We devise a batch-parallel construction algorithm for GPU execution.
-Rather than using fine-grained locks that create serialization bottlenecks at high-degree vertices, our approach performs beam searches independently, accumulates candidate edges, sorts them by target vertex, and applies pruning in parallel without needing synchronization.
+\item \textbf{Batch-parallel GPU construction with support for incremental updates.} We devise a batch-parallel construction algorithm for GPU execution.
+Rather than using fine-grained locks that create serialization bottlenecks at high-degree vertices, our approach performs beam searches independently, accumulates candidate edges, sorts them by target vertex, and applies pruning in parallel without needing synchronization. \RTwoInline{D1}{The same algorithm drives both initial bulk construction and incremental inserts after the index is live, making \sysname the first GPU ANNS system to support updates without a full rebuild.}

-\item \textbf{GPU-efficient quantization.} We present the first GPU implementation of RaBitQ~\cite{Gao2024}, a quantization scheme that compresses vectors through randomized rotation and scalar quantization.
-Unlike product quantization, RaBitQ distance computation requires sequential memory access and simple arithmetic—no codebook lookups.
-This enables up to 8$\times$ memory reduction for vectors and \emph{improved} throughput for high-dimensional datasets, as reduced memory traffic outweighs the modest computational overhead.
+\item \textbf{GPU-efficient quantization.} Quantization for GPUs is an open problem.
+Product Quantization (PQ)~\cite{Jgou2011}, the default scheme in prior GPU ANNS systems, incurs heavy read amplification and random memory accesses on every codebook lookup.
+We present the first GPU implementation of RaBitQ~\cite{Gao2024}, a quantization scheme that compresses vectors through randomized rotation and scalar quantization for up to 8$\times$ memory reduction; its sequential loads and simple arithmetic increase arithmetic intensity.

-\item \textbf{Optimized search kernel.} We analyze the beam search kernel and identify that for smaller vectors, block size and occupancy dominate performance.
-Peak throughput occurs at 32 threads per block with 100\% occupancy due to better latency hiding across blocks.
-Our kernel minimizes shared memory usage to maximize concurrent queries per SM (defined in~\Cref{subsec:memory}), achieving 70--80\% of peak roofline performance~\cite{Williams2009} and up to 50\% higher FLOPS/s than \cagra at equivalent accuracy.
+\item \textbf{Optimized search kernel.} Beam search conventionally uses a hash table to avoid revisiting vertices, but on a GPU this costs 512B of shared memory per query and caps occupancy; removing it costs only a few redundant distance computations while freeing shared memory to schedule more concurrent queries per block.
+We find that for smaller vectors block size and occupancy dominate performance, with peak throughput at 32 threads per block (a single warp) and 100\% occupancy, maximizing memory-level parallelism and hiding pointer-chasing latency (defined in~\Cref{subsec:memory}).

 \item \textbf{Optimized memory access patterns.} We introduce a tile-based loading scheme that issues blocked 16-byte loads across the threads in a warp simultaneously.
-Naive implementations either serialize loads through a single thread or issue element-wise loads across the warp(defined in~\Cref{subsec:memory}).
-Our approach achieves both low latency and high throughput by partitioning vectors into 16-byte chunks that are processed in parallel.
+Naive implementations either serialize loads through a single thread or issue element-wise loads across the warp (defined in~\Cref{subsec:memory}).
+Our approach partitions vectors into 16-byte chunks that are processed in parallel.

 \item \textbf{Systematic performance analysis.} We conduct a detailed empirical study of GPU ANNS optimization strategies.
 We characterize the trade-offs between per-query parallelism and memory-level parallelism, finding that optimal block sizes differ significantly across datasets. \iftruncate We perform roofline analysis~\cite{Williams2009} on the state-of-the-art search kernels and find that modern ANNS kernels are memory bound and execute at close to optimal throughput. \fi